antoniovazquezblanco/3d-iss-tracker/README.md

 - [ ] Publish as web application (GitHub pages?)
 - [ ] Formally register to challenge and submit project

+---

+- [ ] Generalize application to arbitrary satellites

 ### Credits